mickroll/maven-dependency-duplicator-plugin/README.md

         </extensions>
     </build>

 Now it is run in any build in the project, thus being able to modify the dependency tree.
+The plugin itself is provided via maven central: https://repo1.maven.org/maven2/com/github/madprogger/maven-dependency-duplicator-plugin/

-Hint: any following build extension will also see the modified dependency tree.
+Hint: any subsequent build extension will also see the modified dependency tree.
 So if you use multiple extensions, be sure to configure the maven-dependency-duplicator-plugin as the first extension.

 ### Configuration